mikeleppane/mikeleppane/README.md

 > *\"I'm not a great programmer; I'm just a good programmer with great habits.\"*  -Kent Beck

-I'm Mikko from Finland, and I am a software engineer at Vaisala.
-I really enjoy learning new stuff and technologies.
-Currently, I'm deeply focused on Rust programming language (you could say almost obsessed).
+I'm Mikko from Finland.
+I enjoy learning new stuff and technologies.
+I have a strong passion for Rust, Python, and Open Source.
 I'm also a big advocate of Clean Code.

 ---
 <h2 align="center"> Language Stats - 🌀 </h2>